Registered Naturopath, Medical Herbalist, Clinical Nutritionist

 After finishing my degree in 2015, I set up my home-based clinic and herbal dispensary on the Shore, and thoroughly enjoyed being able to share what I’d learned with others and empowering my clients to improve their health and wellbeing.

 July 2020 marked the beginning of a new chapter, with a move to Omaha.
-After spending 20 years holidaying at Omaha, we’ve now become permanent residents.
+After spending 20 years holidaying at Omaha, we’re now permanent residents.
 I’m excited and all set up in my home-based naturopathy clinic and herbal dispensary, and I’m happy to be meeting and working with the lovely people up here!
-Sandy also commutes regularly to Milford (Milford Optometrists), where she practises from on a Tuesday.
-Phone or email Sandy to book a consultation at Milford.
+Sandy also commutes regularly to Takapuna, where she practises from on a Tuesday.
+Phone or email Sandy to book a consultation.

 A naturopathic approach to health and wellbeing addresses the underlying causes of ill health and supports the body's ability to heal.